subavarshinis/IBM-Project-17508-1659672731/README.md

 [8] Shloka Gupta ,Nishit Jain ,Akshay Chopade, Farmer’s Assistant: A Machine Learning BasedApplication for Agricultural Solutions.

 ##Project Objectives:

-  *Preprocess the images.
+  1.Preprocess the images.

-  Applying the CNN algorithm to the dataset.
+  2.Applying the CNN algorithm to the dataset.

-  How deep neural networks detect the disease.
+  3.How deep neural networks detect the disease.

-  You will be able to know how to find the accuracy of the model.
+  4.You will be able to know how to find the accuracy of the model.

-  You will be able to build web applications using the Flask framework.
+  5.You will be able to build web applications using the Flask framework.

 ## Technical Architecture: